 On January 1, 2020, the Alliance adopted a defined contribution retirement plan which is operated under Section 401(k) of the Internal Revenue Code (the IRC), covering all eligible employees.
 All employees over the age of 21 are eligible to participate in the plan after completion of 90 days of eligibility service, except union employees and non-resident aliens.
 Participants of the plan can make voluntary tax-deferred contributions into the plan within specified limits.
 The plan allows for the Alliance to make a profit-sharing contribution.
-The Alliance made contributions of \$3,593 and \$5,852 during the years ended June 30, 2024 and June 30, 2023, respectively.
+Effective January 1, 2025, the Alliance will make a matching contribution of up to 4% of an eligible employee's compensation.
+The Alliance made contributions of \$36,843 and \$3,593 during the years ended June 30, 2025 and 2024, respectively.